gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-with-.zip.md

 $ cp -r graviteeio-full-3.20.0/graviteeio-apim-gateway-3.20.0 [DESTINATION_FOLDER]/
 ```

-### Run APIM gateway from the command line
+### Run APIM Gateway from the command line

-By default, APIM gateway runs in the foreground, prints its logs to standard output (stdout), and can be stopped by pressing **Ctrl-C**.
+By default, APIM Gateway runs in the foreground, prints its logs to standard output (stdout), and can be stopped by pressing **Ctrl-C**.

 Run APIM Gateway from the command line as follows: